uviclibraries/h5p/game-map.md

 4. Once you have done this you the get button should be replaced with a blue **use**.
 Click that.
 5. You can also try the content demo, which is also linked [here](https://h5p.org/content-types/game-map#example=1463359){:target="_blank"}.
 <img src="images/text-blocks.png" style="width:500px">
-6. Next you can title your project, for the purpose of this workshop you can title it Learning adventure.
+6. You can title your project, for the purpose of this workshop you can title it Learning adventure.
-7. Next add a background image, we will use the following image, so please [download the photo by cottonbro studio](https://www.pexels.com/photo/assorted-children-toys-3661243/){:target="_blank"}.
+7. Add a background image, we will use the following image, so please [download the photo by cottonbro studio](https://www.pexels.com/photo/assorted-children-toys-3661243/){:target="_blank"}.
 8. Once downloaded, select **Add** to the background image.
 9. Now click on **step 2, game map** and toggle the first icon which says **add exercise stage**
 10. **Dialog cards**